Assistive Devices for Easier Living With RA

-Most people with rheumatoid arthritis have joint stiffness in the morning that can make just getting up and out the hardest part of the day.
-A few simple changes can help.
+Most people with rheumatoid arthritis have joint stiffness in the morning.
+A few simple changes will make it easier to get going.

 - Switch to big buttons, button hooks, or Velcro closures.
-Buttons the size of a nickel or larger are easier to manipulate.
+Buttons the size of a nickel or larger are easier to use.
 Closures in the front are better, especially for bras and dresses.

-- Use lamps activated by touch or by your voice.
-And small, hard-to-turn switches on lamps can be replaced with larger grip-and-turn knobs.
+- Use lamps that turn on and off by touch or by your voice.
+And replace small, hard-to-turn switches on lamps with larger grip-and-turn knobs.

 - Find sock aids and zipper pulls.
 A sock aid can help you pull up your socks without bending your legs.
 A zipper pull, which has a large rung that attaches to a zipper tag, makes zippers easier to grab and zip.